 Plaskett Creek Campground can disappear fast for prime Big Sur coast weekends

-How to book Plaskett Creek Campground in 2026
+How to book Plaskett Creek Campground when Kirk Creek is not the only answer

-The hard part is not learning the booking flow.
-It is reacting fast enough when a workable Plaskett Creek Campground site suddenly reappears.
+The hard part is not learning the flow.
+It is recognizing that a good Plaskett Creek opening may be the right answer before Kirk Creek ever comes back.

 Plaskett Creek campground guide artwork